-Cooked chicken left out overnight is not safe to eat, cooked chicken left out of the fridge over 2 hours is dangerous and is no longer safe to eat – it must be discarded.
+Cooked chicken left out overnight is most certainly not safe to eat.
+Cooked chicken left out of the fridge over 2 hours is dangerous and is no longer safe to eat – it must be discarded.
 To reduce exposure to bacteria, it's important to store chicken correctly when it's left out of the fridge.

 But what if you've left your cooked chicken out overnight, perhaps after leaving it to cool?
 Can you just pop it into the fridge and forget about it?

 But why is cooked chicken so risky to eat if it has been left out overnight?
 We've got everything you need to know right here!